-- Abundance of FYLF young of the year (metamorphs), subadults, and adults by survey period, sample reach tributary, and river - Descriptive summaries of FYLF egg mass and tadpole habitat characteristics (at least n, mean, minimum, maximum, and standard error values) overall and by river and/or tributary - Summary and maps of site habitat assessments - Maps depicting the number of FYLF observations by life stage at each survey site
+- Presence/absence of FYLF by survey period (e.g., spring, summer), sample reach tributary, and river - Abundance of FYLF egg masses by survey period, sample reach tributary, and river - Abundance of FYLF tadpoles/tadpole groups by survey period, sample reach tributary, and river - Abundance of FYLF young of the year (metamorphs), subadults, and adults by survey period, sample reach tributary, and river - Descriptive summaries of FYLF egg mass and tadpole habitat characteristics (at least n, mean, minimum, maximum, and standard error values) overall and by river and/or tributary - Summary and maps of site habitat assessments - Maps depicting the number of FYLF observations by life stage at each survey site - The report will also include pertinent water temperature data, including margin temperatures collected during the Water Temperature Monitoring Study (Study 2.5).

-For all special-status species observations, Licensee will complete the appropriate CNDDB form and transmit the form to the CNDDB.
+For all special-status species observations, YCWA will complete the appropriate CNDDB form and transmit the form to the CNDDB.